CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 You'll also need the Android SDK installed.
 You can do this when you create the Hello Android project (but it might already be installed).
-It does *not* replace the Java SDK.
+It does *not* replace the Java SDK - you need that, too (at least JDK 16).

 Some help is here:
 https://www.jetbrains.com/help/idea/create-your-first-android-application.html